-30. Add a Substance Use Disorder Counselor in the Jail.
+27. Add a Substance Use Disorder Counselor in the Jail, where preference is given to hire those in recovery as peer support is shown to have positive benefits.
 (Sheriff Marté's Seven Point Plan of Actionable Items).

 Fiscal Category: Personnel Time Allocation: Short Term